Dr. Pankaj Chandra, Department Head

 Enrollment in Upper-level Courses

 Enrollment in upper-level (300/400-level) courses requires completion of the following courses with a grade of C or better.
-Admission to the program also requires a GPA of 2.5 or better (calculated after completing 30 or more hours that count toward the engineering degree).
+Admission to the program also requires a GPA of 2.5 or better (calculated after completing 30 or more hours that count toward the engineering or mechanical engineering degree).

 Students in the Department of Chemical, Civil, and Mechanical Engineering must meet all of the graduation requirements listed in the Degree and Graduation Requirements section of the Academic Regulations page.
 Courses transferred to McNeese must have a grade of C or better to be applied toward the degree.

-The College of Engineering and Computer Science offers a Master of Engineering degree.
+The Department of Chemical, Civil, and Mechanical Engineering offers a Master of Engineering degree.
 The Master of Engineering program is a flexible, professionally-oriented, post-baccalaureate education program that offers courses leading to advanced degrees for both recent graduates and experienced engineers.
 The program may be tailored to provide expertise in areas supportive of mid-career advancement or to simply continue an individual’s education in his/her chosen field.
 Course offerings for the degree include topics in project management, topics in the participant’s engineering specialization, and topics in mathematics, science, and other related areas.
 The selection of courses is made under the direction of an advisor.
-Additional information about graduate programs is available on the William J. Doré, Sr. School of Graduate Studies page.
+Additional information and curricula are available on the program pages below.

 ProgramsBachelor of Science

 Master of Engineering